 Sophie Okonedo comes from a background of different creed and race.
 Her grandparents from her mother’s side spoke Yiddish and came from Poland and Russia.
 Her father, Henry, possibly a Christian, was a Nigerian and served the government.
 Henry and Joan later separated which saw him abandon five-year-old Sophia to the care of her mother.
 Okonedo’s mother practices Jewish faith and thus raised her as such.
 The single mother who was born in the East end of London also teaches Jewish Pilates.

-Husband, Daughter (Aoife Martin)
+Meet Her Husband & Daughter (Aoife Martin)

 The famous British star is single and has never been married before.
 However, she has a daughter named Aoife from a past affair with Eoin Martin.
 She was born in 1997.